How do work uniforms impact a business valuation?

 However, in other professions, primarily office based and client facing, working environments, what are acceptable dress codes?
 What are the ‘uniforms’ of acceptability that working society places on itself?

 The main debate surrounding a workplace dress code tends to focus upon the effect the clothes employees wear and how it impacts their productivity.
-Only recently did I have a conversation with a solicitor regarding their dress down Friday policy and he is aware that productivity takes a tumble.
-At the moment, the benefit to staff morale balances the dip in productivity, so they are sticking with it.
+Only recently did I have a conversation with a solicitor regarding their dress down Friday policy and he is aware that productivity takes a tumble on that day.
+At the moment, the benefit to staff morale balances the dip in productivity, which is made up over the rest of the week, so they are sticking with it.

 If we expand that scenario: